The NEW Nutrition Facts Label

 That's pretty funny.
 Changing the labels to expose how much sugar the food companies are shoving in their products is "excessively burdensome"?
-Yet manufacturers routinely change and update labels to sell more product and THAT isn't considered excessively burdensome.
+Yet manufacturers routinely change and update labels to sell more products and THAT isn't considered excessively burdensome.

 A nice little break as Brian Regal talks about food and labels.

 Call for a FREE Consultation (305) 296-3434